-- Your coverage would otherwise end as described above;

 - The date the Plan ends;

 - The date you no longer meet the eligibility requirements for USERRA leave;

-- Your self-payment is due and unpaid; or
+- Your premium payment is due and unpaid; or

 - You again become covered under the Plan.

 You need to notify the Benefit Trust Office when you enter the military and when your service ends.
 For more information about continuing coverage under USERRA, contact the Benefit Trust Office.